What will the apprentice be doing?

 - Managing coursework set the Apprenticeship

-Level 2 Functional Skills English OR Maths will be delivered if required.What is the expected career progression after this apprenticeship?
+Attendance to Loughborough College for Functional Skills (if required)What is the expected career progression after this apprenticeship?

 Requirements and prospects Desired skills and personal qualities